Backchannel vs Meetily

 Who said what

-This is the clearest line between them today.
-Meetily's transcripts are unattributed: speaker diarization is listed as planned and slated for its Pro version as of mid-2026.
+This used to be a capability gap; it is now a pricing one.
+Meetily shipped diarization in Pro 1.8.2, live as you record and on imported audio -- but it stays out of the MIT Community Edition, so the free version still produces unattributed transcripts and speaker labels cost $120 a year.
 Backchannel ships diarization free, in the MIT codebase -- Silero VAD segments speech and WeSpeaker embeddings assign each segment to a voice, live, with dual-track capture giving you and remote participants separate identities.
 If a transcript without names is half a transcript to you, this decides it.

 Notes after vs insights during

 Meetily's output is the record: transcripts and LLM summaries after the meeting.
-Backchannel also keeps the record, but its center of gravity is the call itself: four insight agents run on their own triggers during the meeting and push questions worth asking, objection responses, opportunities, and action items while you can still use them.
-No open-source tool other than Backchannel ships this today.
+Backchannel also keeps the record, but its center of gravity is the call itself: five live insight agents -- consolidated analyst, objection handler, synthesizer, opportunity specialist, and strategic signals -- run on their own triggers during the meeting and push questions worth asking, objection responses, opportunities, and action items while you can still use them, followed by a three-agent briefing pass when the call ends.
+No actively maintained open-source meeting tool ships this today.
+Amurex (AGPL-3.0) did, and it has had no commits since May 2025.

 Desktop app vs server